Strategic European equities ETFs outperform, lure U.S. investors

 "As the markets emerge from a recession, smaller and mid-cap stocks do better as they're more tied in with the local economies," said Todd Rosenbluth, director of ETF and mutual fund research at S&P Capital IQ.

-WisdomTree's (WETF.O) Europe SmallCap Dividend Fund (DFE.P), which is up 8 percent year-to-date, and First Trust's Europe AlphaDEX Fund (FEP.P), which is up 6.7 percent year-to-date, are outperforming their benchmarks -- the MSCI Europe Small Cap Index, up 5.9 percent year-to-date, and the MSCI All Country Europe Investable Markets Index, up 3.7 percent, respectively.
-First Trust's STOXX European Select Dividend (FDD.P), another alternatively weighted fund that selects the highest dividend-paying companies in the region, is up 8.4 percent this year.
+WisdomTree's Europe SmallCap Dividend Fund, which is up 8 percent year-to-date, and First Trust's Europe AlphaDEX Fund, which is up 6.7 percent year-to-date, are outperforming their benchmarks -- the MSCI Europe Small Cap Index, up 5.9 percent year-to-date, and the MSCI All Country Europe Investable Markets Index, up 3.7 percent, respectively.
+First Trust's STOXX European Select Dividend, another alternatively weighted fund that selects the highest dividend-paying companies in the region, is up 8.4 percent this year.
 These funds are also outperforming broader European equities ETFs this year.(Graphic of fund performance: link.reuters.com/puh29v)

-By narrowing in on growth and value factors, the funds allow U.S. investors to gain exposure to companies like German telecommunications firm Drillisch AG (DRIG.DE), which has gained 28 percent so far this year, and Madrid-based construction company Obrascon Huarte Lain, S.A.
-(OHL.MC), up 14.6 percent this year.
-Those companies would not be included in a more traditional market cap-weighted ETF, like the Vanguard FTSE Europe ETF (VGK.P) and the iShares MSCI EMU ETF (EZU.P), because of their sheer size.
+By narrowing in on growth and value factors, the funds allow U.S. investors to gain exposure to companies like German telecommunications firm Drillisch AG, which has gained 28 percent so far this year, and Madrid-based construction company Obrascon Huarte Lain, S.A., up 14.6 percent this year.
+Those companies would not be included in a more traditional market cap-weighted ETF, like the Vanguard FTSE Europe ETF and the iShares MSCI EMU ETF, because of their sheer size.

 The smart beta ETFs allow investors to be more granular in their choices, said David Garff, president of Walnut Creek, California-based Accuvest Global Advisors.